rahulkoonantavida/fma-genre-classification/README.md

 • Extracted Mel Spectrogram values from raw audio data to strengthen feature set for model training

-• Developed an XGBoost model to reclassify music into popular genres, attempting to augment music discovery and recommendation capabilities
+• Developed an XGBoost model to reclassify music into popular genres in order to augment music discovery and recommendation capabilities

-• Implemented a rudimentary recommendation pipeline with the classification model by leveraging cosine similarity values and track metadata to generate song recommendations given a YouTube URL as input
+• Implemented recommendation pipeline with the classification model by leveraging cosine similarity values and track metadata to generate song recommendations given a YouTube URL as input

 Keywords — Machine Learning, Music, Classification, Recommendation, XGBoost